astropy/astropy/docs/cosmology/units.rst

 .. currentmodule:: astropy.cosmology.units

 This package defines and collects cosmological units and equivalencies.
-Some of the units and equivalencies are also available in :mod:`astropy.units`.

 We suggest importing this units package as

     >>> import astropy.cosmology.units as cu